-Surveillance of the Property for potential SWH (see Section 4.8), indicates that there are three possible SWH category that may be supported to some extent within the Property.
-These SWH functions are associated with the retained parcel, and there are no SWH functions associated with the area of the proposed lots.
+Surveillance of the Property for potential SWH (see Section 4.8), indicates that there are four candidate SWH categories that may be supported to some extent within the Property.
+These SWH functions are associated almost entirely with the retained parcel, and there are no confirmed SWH functions associated with the area of the proposed lots.
 As a result, no direct impacts on SWH functions are expected.